Few-Shot Character Understanding in Movies as an Assessment to Meta-Learning of Theory-of-Mind: Experiments

-Table~\ref{tab:overall_performance} compares different models on \datasetnamens.
-The multi-task learning (MTL) baseline suffers from limited training data and performs poorly.
-Both the prototypical network and LEOPARD outperform the MTL baseline by a large margin, between them the LEOPARD achieves the best results.
-However, it still significantly lags behind human performance by $\sim$30\%.
-This shows that existing meta-learning methods are still far from reaching human-level inference of character ToMs.

-We also directly use the TVSG model from \cite{sang2022tvshowguess} as the prototypical network, which does not perform well.
-This confirms the diversity among fictional characters, showing the limitations of prior work that rely on large data per character as discussed in the introduction, and justifying the importance of studying the meta-learning setting for character understanding.
+\paragraph{Transductive Setting.} The middle part of Table~\ref{tab:overall_performance} compares different models in the transductive setting.
+The prototypical network trained on our \datasetname achieves 55.4\%, significantly better than the random and majority baselines.
+To confirm the value of our training data, we directly use the TVSG model from \cite{sang2022tvshowguess} as the prototypical network.
+Its inferior performance confirms the diversity among fictional characters, showing the limitations of prior work that relies on large data per character and justifying the importance of studying the meta-learning setting for character understanding.
+GPT-4 ICL approach achieves respectable performance on our task, which performs 12\% higher than the best prototypical network result.

+\paragraph{Inductive Setting.} The bottom of Table~\ref{tab:overall_performance} compares different approaches in the inductive setting, where each approach explicitly builds a model or a mental state description for a character.
+For the non-LLM methods, the multi-task learning (MTL) baseline suffers from limited training data and performs poorly; but the LEOPARD outperforms the prototypical network and becomes the best non-LLM baseline.

+Our ToMPro approach significantly outperforms all other inductive baselines.
+The ablation study shows that (1) all the ToM dimensions contribute to the improvement (Figure~\ref{fig:5dim}), affirming that our task necessitates a comprehensive understanding of ToM.
+Among the dimensions, desire and intention are most crucial for our task, while emotion is the least crucial among the five; (2) our iterative approach enables to utilize the immediate history of a testing scene, extending beyond the usage of training scenes alone.
+This feature is crucial for enhancing the quality of short-term mental states (61.8\% to 68.2\%).